List of Sword Art Online characters: Fukaziroh

 Miyu is Karen's best friend from her hometown in Hokkaido and a huge VR game freak whom Karen receives advice on for.
 She normally plays Alfheim Online as a Sylph, but will occasionally convert to Gun Gale Online to participate in Squad Jam events under the name Fukaziroh, named after her deceased dog.
-In GGO, she uses a pair of grenade launchers as her main set of weapons.
+In GGO, she uses a pair of Milkor MGL grenade launchers as her main set of weapons and a Smith & Wesson M&P as her sidearm.

 Team SHINC

 A group of six girls from a junior high rhythmic gymnastics team; they got into GGO at the suggestion of their teacher to use gaming to build their teamwork.
 They befriend Karen after bumping into her by chance IRL and seeing her P-chan keychain; admiring her vicious playthrough as Llenn.

 Drill Sergeant

 An instructor who guides the new members.

 Underworld residents

 Selka Zuberg

 Selka is the younger sister of Alice and an apprentice of Sister Azariya.
 She is capable of wielding the Sacred Arts but dislikes being compared to her sister.
 She does not remember Kirito, but is put in charge of him upon his "return".